facelessuser/coloraide/docs/src/markdown/manipulation.md

     ```

 2. When specifying raw data, and an insufficient amount of channel data is provided, the missing channels will be
-assumed as undefined, the exception is that `alpha` channel which is assumed to be `1` unless explicitly defined or
+   assumed as undefined, the exception is the `alpha` channel which is assumed to be `1` unless explicitly defined or
    explicitly set as undefined.

     ```playground
     Color('srgb', [1])[:]